 There are 4 Grant Funding Rounds each academic year, all applications are due a week before the Council meets.

 For the 2014-2015 academic year these are the following dates for Council’s meetings:

 March 16 – Application Deadline March 9

 CICDA Officers are representative from various departments within the Faculty of Arts.
 It is the responsibility of the Officers to attend all 4 Grant Fund Meetings, thoroughly listen to each applicants presentation, and deliberate as a team to decide which applicants should receive funding from CICDA.
-Officers should keep in mind the nature of the project, the benefits it brings to the Arts at Laurier and if it follows the Projects Guide as well as Ontario Provincial Guidelines.
+Officers should keep in mind the nature of the project, the benefits it brings to the Arts at Laurier and if it follows the Projects Guide (see below) as well as Ontario Provincial Guidelines.

 1. Applicants fill out an applicant form online.
 They will then receive an email confirming CICDA received their application and the time and date of their presentation.

 2. Applicants present to the Grant Fund Council for 5-10 minutes.
 The Council has 5 minutes to ask any additional questions.

 3. Council will privately discuss caliber of project and then vote.

 4. CICDA’s VP Internal Karina Sommerkamp will notify the applicant of the decision within the week.